cj-casey/EC311-Project/README.md

   The vertical and horiztonal lines of the maze are modulated by two differently clocked linear-feedback shift registers (LFSR) and sampled every second to change the maze every second.
 The generation of the lines

 ### Timer and Score counter (Aymeric)
 The player has set number of seconds to reach the flag that depends on the number lines of the maze.
+The Seven Segment Display also records the number of times the player has reached the end of the maze.

 ### Hard Mode (Aymeric)
 A switch on the Nexys board makes collision with any wall reset to the begining of the maze.